josemiguely/BabyCompiler/README.md

 José Miguel Yuseff & Stevens Egli.

+Version5.md has detailed information about the latest added features.

 ## Requirements & Setup

 See the [detailed description](https://users.dcc.uchile.cl/~etanter/CC5116-2020/#(part._materials)) on the page of the course.